 Targets: The company they work for/used to work for

-With an endless amount of tactics on the hacker side, there are measures that your business can put in place to proactively protect your data.
+Though there are an endless amount of tactics on the hacker’s side, there are also measures that your business can put in place to proactively protect your data.
 These methods include, but are not limited to:

 • Employee Education - Training your employees on the types of threats they may face and how to best counter them, from phishing campaigns to security awareness